jsmr04/Quiz/README.md

 # Spanish Quiz
 This is a college's project for Mobile Browser Application Development course.
 In this project I demonstrated things I learned through the course.
 The entire project was built using HTML, CSS and JavaScript.

-Spanish Quiz is a responsive Web Application which you can prove your proficiency in Spanish, you must answer 10 questions and then see the results.
+Spanish Quiz is a responsive Web Application, through this app you can prove your proficiency in Spanish., you must answer 10 questions and then see the results.

 ## Features
 * Registration